Our 2010 study, Global Perceptions of Lung Cancer

 The research, which surveyed over 16,000 people in 16 countries, also found some evidence that sympathy levels were influenced by rates of smoking in each country.
 Generally people in countries with lower rates of smoking had a greater tendency to admit that they felt less sympathetic to people with lung cancer compared with other types of cancer.
 However, the pattern is not perfect, which suggests that other cultural or traditional factors also have an important role to play.

-Dr Matthew Peters, chair of The Global Lung Cancer Coalition, said: “This research supports what we have suspected for a long time; that lung cancer carries a noteworthy stigma.
+Dr Matthew Peters, chair of the GLCC, said: “This research supports what we have suspected for a long time; that lung cancer carries a noteworthy stigma.

 Although the majority of those questioned rejected the notion that they felt less sympathetic towards lung cancer sufferers because of its association with smoking, there was still a significant proportion who admitted they did stigmatise the disease.